wavim/vecon/README.md

 VeCon is a minimal, polished, ground-up reimplementation of HashIcon.

-It advances the original by replacing its naive PRNGs and hard-coded patterns with a multiplicative XOR 𝜙-Hash and a deterministic Fisher-Yates shuffle, ensuring superior entropy and uniqueness.
+It advances the original by replacing its naive PRNGs and hard-coded patterns with a deterministic Fisher-Yates shuffle using a multiplicative XOR 𝜙-Hash, ensuring superior entropy and uniqueness.

 The implementation is delivered with multiple refinements.
 This includes BLAKE3